EL84

 In common with all 'E' prefix tubes, using the Mullard–Philips tube designation, it has a heater voltage of 6.3V.
 It can produce 17W output in Class AB1 in push–pull configuration.
-Many guitar-amplifiers routinely run EL84 tubes in excess of 400VDC, with the Traynor Guitarmate reportedly putting out 25W RMS with 2 EL84s in a push–pull configuration and a B+ between 400-420 VDC.
+Many guitar-amplifiers routinely run EL84 tubes in excess of 400VDC, with the Traynor Guitarmate reportedly putting out 25W RMS with 2 EL84s in a push–pull configuration and a B+ between 400 and 420 VDC.

 Developed by Philips in 1953, and used in the British Mullard 5-10 amplifier circuit, the EL84 came to prominence when used in Watkins (and later the Vox) amplifiers preferred by many British Invasion bands of the 1960s.

 N709, 6BQ5/EL84/6P15, and other exact equivalents

-The 1959 "Miniwatt" Technical Data book from Philips lists the 6BQ5 as the R.E.T.M.A.
+The 1959 Miniwatt Technical Data book from Philips lists the 6BQ5 as the R.E.T.M.A.
 (American) name for the EL84 in its "Type Number Cross Reference", and hence an exact substitute.
-American and Japanese manufacturers might label their versions of the EL84 as "EL84/6BQ5" or "6BQ5/EL84" or simply "6BQ5" Other manufacturers followed with their versions, such as the N709 from General Electric Co.
-Ltd. of England and the 6P15 from UK brand Mazda, that were designed to be "drop-in" substitutes.
-The CV2975 is the military designation (Common Tube) for EL84.
+American and Japanese manufacturers might label their versions of the EL84 as EL84/6BQ5 or 6BQ5/EL84 or simply "6BQ5".
+Other manufacturers followed with their versions, such as the N709 from General Electric Co.
+Ltd. of England and the 6P15 from UK brand Mazda, that were designed to be drop-in substitutes.
+CV2975 is the military designation (Common Tube) for EL84.